ontoportal/documentation/docs/_management/appliance_upgrade_v25_to_31.md

 ---
 # Upgrading Your Appliance

-Upgrading virtual appliance from v2.5 to v3.1 requires deploying a new v3.1 instace of the appliance and peforming data migration.
+Upgrading virtual appliance from v2.5 to v3.1 requires deploying a new v3.1 instance of the appliance and peforming data migration.

+You may also wish to visit the migration information at [Appliance Upgrade](../appliance_upgrade)

 ## Procedure:
 ### 1. Deploy and configure a new instance of v3 appliance.